infrae/fcrepo/src/fcrepo/README.txt

 Another Special Datastream: RELS-EXT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Besides the special 'DC' datastream, there is another special datastream
+Besides the special `DC` datastream, there is another special datastream
-called 'RELS-EXT'.
+called `RELS-EXT`.
-This datastream should contain 'flat' RDFXML data which will be indexed in a
+This datastream should contain `flat` RDFXML data which will be indexed in a
 triplestore.
-The RELS-EXT datastream has some additional methods to assist in
+The `RELS-EXT` datastream has some additional methods to assist in
 working with the RDF data.

 To create the RELS-EXT stream we don't need to supply an RDFXML file, it will